vhurna/azure_task_9_create_a_vm_with_powershell/README.md

 # Create a Virtual Machine with PowerShell

-Now, when you felt the power of the PowerShell, you know that you can do basically anything with it in Azure, even create a VM!
-Having such script would be very helpfull, because you are expecting your application to become even more popular — and it means that you will need to deploy a lot of new VMs.
+Now, when you feel the power of PowerShell, you know that you can do basically anything with it in Azure, even create a VM!
+Having such a script would be very helpful because you are expecting your application to become even more popular, which means that you will need to deploy a lot of new VMs.

 In this task, you will implement a PowerShell script, which deploys an Azure Virtual Machine to your subscription.